 - If you are going to be doing a bit of hiking, you might consider a sock liner which is sort of like a base layer for your feet.
 They help keep your feet warmer, and can also protect against blisters.
 Just be sure that if you get a sock liner it is made of wool or a synthetic material that is good at wicking away moisture.

 A couple of suggestions for women are these merino wool socks and these all season boot socks.
 If you are wearing high snow boots, you might want to check out these thigh-high fashion cashmere boot socks.
-For men, a couple of suggestions are these wool boot socks and these cold weather crew socks.
-We have sock liners (and thermal socks) from Wigwam, which we only generally wear for hiking.

 6. Warm Windproof Hat